polterguy/micro/help-files/Micro/05 - Misc classes.md

 * `hide` - Hides an element
 * `button` - Makes for instance a hyperlink resemble a button in its appearance
 * `jumbo-button` - Declares a large button, similar to the Desktop icons for your modules
+* `select-panel` - Useful for creating a group of radio buttons, or for wrapping one or more checkboxes together

+Notice, some of these CSS classes might have been overridden in your skin, depending upon which skin you are using.
+It might be smart to check out your apps with all the skins from Micro, or at least all the skins you choose to distribute your app with, to make sure it renders correctly with all possible skins the user might want to use.